Blog

 A Word on Device Technology

 Not all devices are created equal.
+Top microneedling devices with customizable RPM and torque settings offer better outcomes for skin rejuvenation and scar repair.
 Precision delivery of microchannels matters.
 Devices that allow modulation of torque and needle stroke produce more uniform results.

 Example: The MDPen device reduces RPM to deliver more deliberate micro-injuries—up to 324,000 per minute—while minimizing unnecessary trauma.
 Future iterations may increase needle count for added performance.